DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. note::
     Physics cannot be calculated LIVE when playing backward.
-    LIVE Physics will cache when playing back.
+    LIVE Physics will cache when playing forward.
 To ensure you are seeing the latest result, revert the timeline back to frame 0 or hit the 'Reset Physics'-button.

 .. _baked-physics:
 Baked Physics